bioasp/caspo/docs/usage.rst

     -1,-1,0,0
     1,0,0,-1

-The **caspo control** command also outputs a file with statistics of the intervention strategies.
+The **caspo control** command also outputs a csv file with statistics of the intervention strategies.
-The incluse and exclusive columns contain a list of strategies which in all solutions have the same (repsectively opposite state).
+The inclusive and exclusive columns of this file contain a list of strategies which in all solutions have the same (repsectively opposite state).

 .. csv-table:: Toy intervention strategies stats
     :header: intervention,frequency,exclusive,inclusive